 November 3rd is World Day of Kindness.
 This virtue has many advantages over our life organization.
 Being kind is good for our physical and mental health.
 Kindness and positive attitudes are the guarantors of harmonious relationships with others along with enhanced professional success.

 We now know that our emotions influence our somatic state.
-It is also known that our heart contains about 40,000 neurons, so it is no longer considered a mere muscle, but a kind of the second brain.
+Our heart contains about 40,000 neurons, so it is no longer considered a mere muscle but a kind of second brain.

 Being nice is beneficial for the overall health of the brain as well.
 Richard Davidson, a neuroscientist, was trained in empathy following a meeting with Dalai Lama.
 After 2 weeks, the brain seemed to have transformed.
 Connections made between the prefrontal cortex (PFC) and areas of the brain owed to kindness, making it more intuitive and empathic.
 In the United States, primary school children have been taught about human relations and emotions.
 It turned out that their reading and math scores were 10% better than average.

 A little kindness would be welcome in the world of work, a place conducive to the devastating effects of stress.
-Communicating positively, in a peaceful environment leads to better productivity for employees and could even have a positive effect on their immune system.
+Communicating positively in a peaceful environment leads to better productivity for employees and could even positively affect their immune systems.
 When we are stressed, we produce more cortisol, a stress hormone.
 It causes adverse effects on our health, including our immune defenses.

 Being Nice Makes Us Happier

 Being kind would make us happier.
 People who do volunteer work are less prone to depressive states.

 We discover that goodness or kindness would have a hormonal impact.
 Being generous decreases the secretion of the stress hormone cortisol and increases the hormone of happiness, serotonin.
 This substance gives us a feeling of well-being and satisfaction.